Examples Of Action Reaction Pairs

 • Cancellation of forces: The action and reaction forces do not cancel each other out.
 They act on different objects, so their effects are independent.

 • Unequal effects: While the forces are equal in magnitude and opposite in direction, the effects on each object may be different.
 This is due to differences in mass.
-For example, when you jump, you exert a force on the Earth, and the Earth exerts an equal force on you, yet you move significantly more than the Earth does.
+Here's one way to look at it: when you jump, you exert a force on the Earth, and the Earth exerts an equal force on you, yet you move significantly more than the Earth does.

 • The need for contact: Action-reaction pairs don't always require direct contact.
-Gravitational forces, for example, act at a distance.
+Gravitational forces, for example, act at a distance It's one of those things that adds up..

 A Deeper Dive into the Scientific Principles